phoophoo187/Privacy_SDN_Edge_IoT/README.md

 * [License](#license)

 ## General Information
 **SADEdge** is a part of the "Privacy-Preserving as a Service for IoT" project founded by [BTFP of NBTC](https://btfp.nbtc.go.th/) Thailand.
-SADEdge mainly focuses on developing the network management techniques and network functions that be deployed in a distributed edge computing (DEC) network.
-SADEdge aims to improve the network reliability and efficiency of distributed edge computing (DEC) in IoT .
-SDN has been seen a promising tool because the SDN framework can simplify the network management and can make the distributed edge computing controlable. <br />
+SADEdge mainly focuses on developing the network management techniques and network functions deployed in a distributed edge computing (DEC) network.
+SADEdge aims to improve the network reliability and efficiency of distributed edge computing (DEC) in IoT.

+### Why SDN?

+A distributed edge computing (DEC) network is proposed to overcome the challenges in wireless-mesh IoT in wide area for Industrial IoT.
+However, DEC itself has no QoS and reliability guarantee due to an inherit distributed manner of wireless mesh ad-hoc network.
+To improve DEC's reliability and QoS, SDN has been seen a promising tool because the SDN framework can simplify the network management and can make the distributed edge computing controlable. <br />

-SDNEdge consists of 3 main elements:
+SDSADEdge consists of 3 main elements: <br />
-* SDN controller : We use [Ryu controller](https://github.com/faucetsdn/ryu) as a SDN controller to manage the IoT packet flows.
+* SDN controller : We use [Ryu controller](https://github.com/faucetsdn/ryu) as a SDN controller to manage the IoT packet flows. <br />
-* Virtual switch : We use [OvS](https://www.openvswitch.org/) as a virtual swich located in an edge computing node.
+* Virtual switch : We use [OvS](https://www.openvswitch.org/) as a virtual switch located in an edge computing node. <br />
-* Wireless mesh ad-hoc network : We form a distributed edge computing (DEC) network with a wireless mesh ad-hoc netowork where edge nodes rely the MQTT messages from IoT devices (i.e., Edge computing nodes) to the IoT gateway (i.e., Super Edge node) and forwords those MQTT messages to the IoT cloud.
+* Wireless mesh ad-hoc network : We form a distributed edge computing (DEC) network with a wireless mesh ad-hoc network where edge nodes rely the MQTT messages from IoT devices (i.e., Edge computing nodes) to the IoT gateway (i.e., Super Edge node) and sends those MQTT messages to the IoT cloud. <br />

 SDNEdge Architecture: <br />